A Singapore Government Agency Website How to identify

 This session will showcase cities and corporations that have utilized IFC advisory and investment services—including APEX Cities, EDGE Buildings, and Utilities4Climate.
 It will offer a practical forum for knowledge sharing, technical exchange, and networking among city representatives and private sector stakeholders to advance the delivery of climate-smart infrastructure.

-ULI Session - From Vision to Viability: What Makes Cities Investable?
+ULI Session – From Vision to Viability: Financing the New Urban Infrastructure Stack

 Led by Urban Land Institute (ULI)